ihkeith/basketball_team_stats_tool/README.md

 - List comprehensions
 - Tuple unpacking (returning a tuple in a function and then using that as the input to another function using *func)
+- Zip to combine two iterables
+- How to use deepcopy(); I had a bug where I set a variable to be a copy of PLAYERS.
+However, when I tried to modify the dictionaries inside of the copy, it changed the original.
+Deepcopy resolved this.